niklasvh/html2canvas/readme.md

 ###How does it work?###
 The script renders the current page as a canvas image, by reading the DOM and the different styles applied to the elements.

-It does **not require any rendering from the server**, as the whole image is created on the **clients browser**.
+It does **not require any rendering from the server**, as the whole image is created on the **client's browser**.
 However, as it is heavily dependent on the browser, this library is *not suitable* to be used in nodejs.
 It doesn't magically circumvent any browser content policy restrictions either, so rendering cross-origin content will require a [proxy](https://github.com/niklasvh/html2canvas/wiki/Proxies) to get the content to the [same origin](http://en.wikipedia.org/wiki/Same_origin_policy).

 The script is still in a **very experimental state**, so I don't recommend using it in a production environment nor start building applications with it yet, as there will be still major changes made.